iangfc/riccy/README.md

 ## OMISSIONS

 For various reasons which I won't explain today, I am leaving some stuff out:
-* _named clauses_ so clauses can't be extracted by name,
+* _named clauses_ so clauses, being the human readable parts, can't be extracted by name,
 * _my issuer signature_ which is to say, this document does not have a single observable token within it that could be interpreted as a signature by me making it a good offer, and nor does it have my public key.
 * _routing_ to a payment system, as this is hard coded above for ease of experiment.
 * tight specification of Markdown, check out the github doco, but don't expect too much.
 * compliance with EBNF which you can read about on wikipedia.
 Expect less.
 Oops, I forgot whitespace.

+These are left as exercise to the reader, um, counterparty.

 ## END

 Anything not included above is missing.
 File a dispute.
+Find my beach bar, bring dice and money.